Value Adjustment Board

 In accordance with Fla.
 Stat.
 194.015, the Leon County Value Adjustment Board consists of two members of the Board of County Commissioners, one member of the school board, and two citizen members, one of whom shall be appointed by the Board of County Commissioners and must own homestead property within the county and one of whom must be appointed by the school board and must own a business occupying commercial space located within the school district.
 (Board members are listed on the County's website.)
 A citizen member may not be a member or an employee of any taxing authority, and may not be a person who represents property owners in any administrative or judicial review of property taxes.

-The Leon County Value Adjustment Board will hold its organizational meeting for the 2019 tax cycle sometime between late June and early August.
+The Leon County Value Adjustment Board will hold its organizational meeting for the current year tax cycle sometime between late June and early August.
 Hearing dates will be determined and special magistrates for those hearings will be selected and posted here for public knowledge.

 Statewide Uniform Policies and Procedures

 The three sets of documents described below are available on the Department's website at http://floridarevenue.com/dor/property/vab/.

 Each of these three sets of documents contains an introduction that provides orientation on the authority, content, and use of that respective set.